Home

 Coffee is a Kenyan speciality, as this is a main export product.
 Although ironically, many places only serve instant coffee.
 Tea (often called chai) is even a bigger export product and available in many sorts and flavours.
 The national beer is Tusker.
 Not only is this very good beer, but a Tusker t-shirt is a standard souvenir to take home.

 Bottled beer and soft drinks are often served at room temperature - which is warm! - so specifically ask for cold drinks if you prefer that.
-Kenya is not known for it's wines or liquors, but e.g. rum is also produced locally in Kenya.
+Kenya is not known for it's wines or liquors, but Lake Naivasha Colombard wines are generally quite good, AND some liqors are produced locally such as rum.

 Kenyan Restaurants